 How much does Academy tuition cost?

 Tuition at the Academy is kept intentionally low – about one third of the cost of undergraduate tuition at HBU.
-For 2020-2021, tuition is $1000 per each two-semester, three credit course.
-This tuition rate also applies to high school juniors and seniors who enroll in traditional one-semester, three credit university courses.
+For 2021-2021, tuition is $1000 per each two-semester, three-credit course.
+This tuition rate also applies to high school juniors and seniors who enroll in traditional one-semester, three-credit undergraduate courses.

 In addition to tuition, each student will be responsible for a yearly $50 registration fee.
 Each family (even if more than one member is enrolled in the Academy) is responsible for a yearly $100 technology fee.